 - Your climate zone.
 In the north, you have a colder climate and you’ll need more BTUs to adequately heat a garage.
 Even well-insulated garages in the north will require more heating than bad-insulated garages in the south.
 Example: Garage in Texas (65°F average winter temperature) will require less heating BTUs than Garage in Minnesota (50°F average winter temperature).

 To make the calculation as easy as possible, you can use the garage BTU heating calculator that will find at the end of the article (first we need to check the inputs; square footage, ceiling height, and climate zone).
-Here is a screenshot of how this calculator looks like:
+Here is a screenshot of what this calculator looks like:

 For adequate estimation of how many BTUs you need to heat a garage, you will need to: